cnobile2012/python-thunderborg/INSTALL.rst

 Building a Development Environment
 ==================================

+First you will need to log into your Raspberry Pi with ssh.
+There are many good tutorials online that explain how to do this.

 As the `pi` user on your Raspberry Pi you will need to install a few system packages.
 I'm assuming you have installed Raspian Stretch.

-There will be a few system packages that may need to be installed first.
-Change to Python version 2.x where appropriate if needed.
+Change the below packages to the Python 2.x versions where appropriate.

 .. code-block:: console